 As you brake, your computer keeps receiving updates on wheel speed and controls braking pressure accordingly.
-Remember: Anti-lock doesn't change the time you need to get your foot up to the brake pedal.
+Remember: Anti-lock doesn't change the time you need to get your foot up to the brake pedal or always decrease stopping distance.
 If you get too close to the vehicle in front of you, you won't have time to apply your brakes if that vehicle suddenly slows or stops.
 Always leave enough room up ahead to stop, even though you have anti-lock brakes.

-To Use Anti-Lock
+Using Anti-Lock

 Don't pump the brakes.
 Just hold the brake pedal down and let anti-lock work for you.
 You may feel the system working, or you may notice some noise, but this is normal.

+ABS ACTIVE

-When your anti-lock system is adjusting brake pressure to help avoid a braking skid, the ABS ACTIVE light will come on.
+When your anti-lock system is adjusting brake pressure to help avoid a braking skid, this light will come on.
 See "Anti-Lock Brake System Active Light" in the Index.